On isometry and isometric embeddability between ultrametric Polish spaces: Open problems

 \begin{question} Is it true that \( {\sqsubseteq_{\omega+1}} \sim_B (\pow(\omega), {\subseteq})^{\inj} \)?
 What about \( {\sqsubseteq_\omega} \sim_B (\pow(\omega), {\subseteq})\)? \end{question}

-Notice that a positive answer to the second part of Question \ref{q:powomega} implies a positive answer to the first part by Lemma \ref{lem:successor}.
-By the same lemma, a positive answer to the latter would imply that Question \ref{q:powominjinj} is equivalent to the completeness part of Question \ref{q:main} for $\alpha= \omega+2$.
+Notice that a positive answer to the second part of Question \ref{q:powomega} implies a positive answer to the first part by Theorem \ref{lem:successor}.
+By the same theorem, a positive answer to the latter would imply that Question \ref{q:powominjinj} is equivalent to the completeness part of Question \ref{q:main} for $\alpha= \omega+2$.

 Notice also that an upper bound for the complexity of \( \sqsubseteq_\omega \) is \( (\pow(\omega), {\subseteq})^{\cf} \) (whence also \( {\sqsubseteq_{\omega+1}} \leq_B (( \pow(\omega), \subseteq)^{\cf})^{\inj} \)).
 To see this, first observe that \( {\sqsubseteq_n} <_B (\pow(\omega), {\subseteq}) \) (because \( \sqsubseteq_n \) is a bqo with only countably many \( E_{\sqsubseteq_n} \)-classes by Corollary~\ref{corwqo=countable} and Proposition~\ref{propbqo}), and then use Lemma~\ref{lem:limit} to get \( {\sqsubseteq_\omega} \leq_B (\pow(\omega), {\subseteq})^{\cf} \).
 However, since \( (\pow(\omega), \subseteq) <_B (\pow(\omega), \subseteq)^{\cf} \) by Lemma~\ref{lemmacf}, the exact complexity of \( \sqsubseteq_\omega \) remains undetermined.